sciustechnologia/SQL/module2.1_Numericdata_sql.md

 > WARNING:
 * The **aggregate functions** – `COUNT`, `SUM`, `AVG`, `MAX`, and `MIN` – do not handle `NULL` in the same way as ordinary functions and operators.
 * Instead of returning `NULL` as soon as a `NULL operand` is encountered, **they only take non-NULL fields into consideration** while computing the outcome.
+* The `COUNT(*)` function counts all rows in a table or a query's result set, including those with `NULL` values.
+It's the standard way to get the total number of records in a table.

 ### Example 2.1.4: using the COUNT function: